Miscellaneous Items part two

 1948: John, his sister and two friends pose for this photo during one of the early morning sessions on the beach at Tynemouth.
 The modern day Tynemouth inhabitants would have a fit if they were woken by speedway bikes at dawn.

-Few riders had 2 or more bikes, a van and a mechanic.
-This is Oxford rider Ronnie Genz in 1968 showing how it was done 40 years ago.
-Car fans will note Ronnie's Mark 1 Cortina, now a classic.
+Few riders even in the 1960s had 2 or more bikes, a van and a mechanic.
+This is Oxford rider Ronnie Genz in 1968 showing how it was done 40 odd years ago.
+Car fans will note Ronnie's Mark 1 Ford Cortina, now a classic.

 My Jawa 890 in home garden.